spinn-DR/spinn-airdrop/README.md

 * Enter your private key and click Sign Message

-* Copy the entire output and post it to our bitcointalk thread ().
+* Copy the entire output and post it to our airdrop page(https://spinnairdrop.000webhostapp.com/).

 ## Privacy

 An airdrop to Bitcoin addresses presents an obvious privacy concern:
-Bitcoin addresses and their transactions are on a public ledger and the claim is being posted to a public forum linking to your bitcointalk user account.
+Bitcoin addresses and their transactions are on a public ledger and airdrop claims are public.

-Consider using an alternative account when posting your claim(s) to the thread.
+Consider using an address that is not associated with any of your known address.

 WE WILL NOT ACCEPT SIGNED MESSAGES VIA PRIVATE MESSAGE, DM OR OTHER METHOD.
-We believe there should be complete transparency in conjunction with the distribution.
+We believe there needs to be complete transparency in conjunction with the distribution.

-The full list of claims will be reviewed, recorded, and distributed upon mainnet launch.
+The full list of claims will be reviewed, recorded, and archived upon mainnet launch.

 ## Security